Portarlington, County Laois: Transport

-Portarlington is a focal point of the Irish railway network, being situated on the junction for services to the west (Galway, Mayo), the south (Cork, Limerick, Tralee) and the east (Dublin, Kildare).
+Portarlington is a focal point of the Irish railway network, being situated on the junction for services to the west (Galway and County Mayo), the south (Cork, Limerick, Tralee) and the east (Dublin, Kildare).
 Portarlington halt opened on 26 June 1847.

-Public transport by road includes, as of January 2017, one intercity bus service which operates direct to Dublin.
+Public transport by road includes, as of January 2017, one intercity bus service which operates directly to Dublin.
 It is operated by JJ Kavanagh and Sons, and serves UCD once a day up and return.
-There is a local-link town service operated by Slieve Bloom Coaches linking Portarlington with Portlaoise and also with Tullamore.

-An additional private operator, Dublin Coach (known locally as 'the green bus' due its livery), operates an hourly service to Kildare Village Outlet via Monasterevin.
-A weekday service by JJ Kavanagh and Sons to NUI Maynooth University and Institute of Technology, Carlow operates during the college term.
+There is a Town Link service operated by Slieve Bloom Coaches linking Portarlington with Portlaoise and also with Tullamore.
+A Local Link service, route 806, runs daily from Portarlington to Monasterevin.
+A weekday service by JJ Kavanagh and Sons to NUI Maynooth University and Institute of Technology, Carlow also operates during the college term.

 Education

 Coláiste Íosagáin is the main secondary school in Portarlington.
 The school, which is located on the Offaly side of the border, runs Transition Year, Leaving Cert Applied, and Leaving Cert Vocational programmes.

 There are three primary schools, all located on the Laois side of the border.

-There is also a third level education college providing courses for post-secondary pupils as well as adult education courses.
+There is also a third-level education college providing courses for post-secondary pupils as well as adult education courses.

 In media

 In 2012, RTÉ filmed in Portarlington for the TV show Dirty Old Towns over a number of weeks.
 The show, which was presented by Dermot Gavin and ran for 6 weeks, showed local people making improvements to the town.
 One of the additions was on the banks of the River Barrow, where large red-painted letters spelling "L I F E" were erected.
 The original spelling was "L I V E", however when travelling from the Offaly side of the town it looked like the word "E V I L".
 Other developments included the addition of two all-weather soccer pitches, and improvements to the People's Park.
-Old shops have been redecorated and closed premises repainted.
+Old shops have been redecorated, and closed premises repainted.
 The old French School, on the banks of the river and neglected for many years, was given a "facelift" by the local Lions Club.

 Events and culture

 Culture

-The People's Museum, situated within the Catholic Club on Main Street in Portarlington is small but holds many different exhibits ranging from local memorabilia to a Bronze Age Celtic dagger.
+The People's Museum, situated within the Catholic Club on Main Street in Portarlington, is small but holds many different exhibits ranging from local memorabilia to a Bronze Age Celtic dagger.

 Portarlington, its Savoy cinema (now closed) and the nearby Lea Castle appeared in the 1993 Irish film Into the West.
 The town is also mentioned in Christy Moore's song "Welcome to the Cabaret", featured on his 1994 album Live at the Point.

 Outdoor pursuits of angling and hunting are available.